happypotato/CIKM_Temporary/README.md

 We created three scripts for directly running our experiments for the Instacart, MovieLens-1M and Amazon Electronics dataset.

 Due to the enumeration of different CL settings for window size and \#negative samples, they will consume quite some time.
+The instructions for the data dir setup are provided in **data/README.md**.

 ```bash
 python instacart_run.py